Cost Per Rating Point (CPRP) - Meaning, Importance & Example

-Definition: Cost per Rating Point
+What is Cost Per Rating Point (CPRP)?

 CPP is also referred as cost per gross rating point.

-CPP tells you the amount required to be spent in order to reach the desired audience on various media platforms i.e. CPP lets you to plan your media budget efficiently.
+CPRP tells you the amount required to be spent in order to reach the desired target audience on various media platforms i.e. CPP lets you to plan your media budget efficiently.
 CPP also lets you to compare the costs and the efficiency of different outlets.

-It also serves as a permanent record of the advertising expenses
+It also serves as a permanent record of the advertising expenses.
 The greatest problem with CPP is that it does not ensure that different people will be reached at a particular time or just a single person will be reached repeatedly many times.
 CPP by itself does not provide any analysis.
 It is primary for budgeting purpose.